Is Your Teen Comfortable With Having Friends Over?

 If you answered yes you have a thriving home environment.

-A thriving home environment is key to having a happy, healthy, and productive home.
+A thriving home environment is a key to having a happy, healthy, and productive home.

 What is a thriving home environment?

 A thriving home environment is all the circumstances, conditions, or factors that enable and encourage your family to thrive.

 Your daughter can be fabulous, but if she is planted in stressful or negative soil she is not going to thrive.

 I love to garden, but not during the Houston summer.
 The triple digits of heat and humidity are relentless, and take a toll on plants and flowers.
 Even though I consistently water the plants, they wither and turn brown under the extreme heat.
 These same plants in April are green, growing, and budding with flowers.

 What’s the difference?
 Why did these plants flourish in April?